gbdev/pandocs/src/CGB_Registers.md

 Speed Mode).

 This allows for a transfer of 2280 bytes during VBlank, which is up to 142.5 tiles.

-#### Status of the registers after the end of the transfer

-The source and destination address regisers are both incremented by $10 bytes for each block of $10 bytes transfered after the transfer is done.
-FF55 is always equal to $FF once the transfer ends

 ### VRAM Banks